1

 Be their advocate, difference maker, and mentor.

-If you became a teacher to help students learn, grow, and shine there's a place for you at Catapult Learning.
+If you became a teacher to help students learn, grow, and shine, there's a place for you at Catapult Learning.
 With our proven curriculum and ongoing support, you can be wholly present and equipped to do what you love to do: guide and empower students to be the best they can be.

 Responsibilities

-As a Certified Intervention Teacher you will:
+As an Intervention Teacher with Catapult Learning, you will:

 • Deliver designated instructional models in readiness, reading, mathematics, and writing skills to eligible students through utilization of company-designed materials and educational strategies.